james-card/NanoOs/docs/2025-XX-XX_User-Shell.md

 So, back to Claude to see what it would take to implement support for those operations.
 As I figured, it was more code than I wanted, but not a horrible amount.
 I added the suggested code to the OS and it did fit in the available storage space but it used almost all of it.
 I'm going to have to figure out how to get more space soon.

 Multiplication and division in place, I gave compilation another shot.
 It worked.
 Ran the program and that worked too.
 So far so good.
-However, at this point, the "Hello, world!" program was taking about 275 milliseconds to run with all the function call overhead.
+However, at this point, the "Hello, world!" program was taking 277 milliseconds to run 249 instructions with all the function call overhead.
 I wanted to see if I could bring the total execution time down.

 My idea for how to do that was to make the standard C calls static inline functions.
 That would (a) avoid a lot of stack I/O and (b) keep the code logic closer together.
 Size of program binaries is basically irrelevant with this system.
 If all the logic is inlined, that's totally fine.

 I restructured my program so that all the standard C calls were static inline functions, rebuilt and re-ran.
 And guess what... it crashed.
 After a little debugging, I discovered that making the library calls inline had caused the linker to put the `_start` function somewhere in the middle of the binary again.
 REALLY?!
 OK, back to Claude to see how I can get gcc to stop putting the start symbol in the wrong place.
 It recommended adding a few attributes to the `_start` function.
 That got it to put the code in the right place (FINALLY!) but the program was still crashing.

+After another round of debugging, it turned out that the decoder for an immediarte offset wasn't sign extending values correctly.
+So, when certain negative values were used for jump instructions, it was jumping to the wrong address.
+After a little coaxing with Claude, I got it to come up with the correct decoder and was finally able to run the program.
+To my dismay, however, the inlined version of the program used the same number of insturctions and actually took a few more milliseconds to run.
+The only reason it would take more time is if the loops were bouncing back and forth between virtual memory segments in the inlined version.
+That's just happenstance, but it meant that there was absolutely nothing to be gained from the inlined code.

+Then, I realized something:  I hadn't turned on any compiler optimizations yet.
+I turned on -O2 with the non-inlined version of the code and got it to run with 85 instructions in 37 milliseconds.
+Then, I recompiled with the inlined version and got it to run with 74 instructions in 22 milliseconds.
+So, the inlined code did make a difference.
+OK!
+I have a development strategy now:  I'm going to write a header-only implementation of the standard C calls.

 To be continued...